wildfly-extras/wildfly-camel-book/security/policy.md

 ```
 This does actually no do any authentication/authorization as part of the Camel message processing.
 Instead it associates the credentials that come with the Camel Exchange with the call into the EJB3 layer.

-The client that calls the message consumer must provide that appropriate credentials in the AUTHENTICATION header like this:
+The client that calls the message consumer must provide appropriate credentials in the AUTHENTICATION header like this:

 ```java
 ProducerTemplate producer = camelctx.createProducerTemplate();